MalickReborn/Complete-_devsecops_gitops_CICD_project/README.md

 Just add in the requirements.txt in addition to the flask minimum dependences the following ones : flask-testing and pip-audit

   In order to have jenkins working well with all these tools, you'll need to configure some plugins , server set up, and credentials.

-the following plugins have to be install into jenkins:
+The following plugins have to be install into jenkins:
 Plugin Name | Description
 Pipeline (a.k.a.
 Workflow) Plugin | Core plugin for defining pipelines as code (Jenkinsfile) GitHub + GitHub Branch Source + Git | Connects Jenkins with GitHub repositories